naver/volley-extensions/readme.md

 			<version>${volley-ext.version}</version>
 		</dependency>

-2. Add a dependency as per classes you are using.
-For example, if you are using `JacksonRequest`, you need to add a dependency of [Jackson 1.x](http://jackson.codehaus.org/) library , also, if using an memory cache, add a dependency of [Android Universal ImageLoader](https://github.com/nostra13/Android-Universal-Image-Loader) library too.
+2. Add the appropriate dependency as per the classes you are using.
+For example, if you are using `JacksonRequest`, you need to add the dependency of [Jackson 1.x](http://jackson.codehaus.org/) library .
+If you are also using memory cache, add the dependency of [Android Universal ImageLoader](https://github.com/nostra13/Android-Universal-Image-Loader) library as well.
 See the following settings below.
 _(NOTE : The dependencies below were set to be `optional` as default in pom.xml of the library.
-Because I assumed that each developer uses different parts of.)_
+Because I assumed that each developer will use different parts of it.)_

-	- Jackson 1.x (needed for JacksonRequest)
+	- Jackson 1.x (when using JacksonRequest)

 			<dependency>
 				<groupId>org.codehaus.jackson</groupId>
 				<artifactId>jackson-mapper-asl</artifactId>
 				<version>1.9.12</version>
 			</dependency>
-	- Jackson 2.x (needed for Jackson2Request)
+	- Jackson 2.x (when using Jackson2Request)

 			<dependency>
 				<groupId>com.fasterxml.jackson.core</groupId>
 				<artifactId>jackson-databind</artifactId>
 				<version>2.2.1</version>
 			</dependency>
-	- Simple XML (needed for SimpleXmlRequest)
+	- Simple XML (when using SimpleXmlRequest)

 			<dependency>
 					<groupId>org.simpleframework</groupId>